4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Introduction

-\begin{itemize} \item{To the best of our knowledge, this is the first survey concentrating on 4D mmWave radar in autonomous driving.} \item{Given the uniqueness of the 4D mmWave radar, this survey specifically introduces its theoretical background and signal processing pipeline.} \item{This paper provides an exhaustive survey of 4D mmWave radar application algorithms in autonomous driving, covering research on perception, localization and mapping.} \end{itemize}
+\begin{itemize} \item{To the best of our knowledge, this is the first publicly available survey focuses on 4D mmWave radars within the context of autonomous driving.} \item{Acknowledging the distinctiveness of 4D mmWave radars, this survey outlines its theoretical background, draws a detailed signal processing workflow figure, as the foundation of its application.} \item{Given the sparsity and noise of existing 4D mmWave radar point cloud, this paper discusses newly emerged learning-based radar data generation methods that can enhance data quality.} \item{This paper delivers an extensive survey of 4D mmWave radar application algorithms in autonomous driving.
+It systematically presents research on perception and SLAM algorithms of 4D mmWave radars, as well as related datasets, and categorizes them on a timeline in Fig. \ref{Fig:timeline}.} \item{By thoroughly tracing relevant research, this paper presents classification framework diagrams for 4D mmWave radar data generation, perception, and SLAM applications.
+Existing challenges and in-depth future outlook are also illustrated.} \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{Sec:Theory} introduces the basic theory of 4D mmWave radars, including the signal processing flow, data formats, and the methods for improving resolution.
-Section \ref{Sec:Calib} outlines some extrinsic calibration algorithms.
-Section \ref{Sec:Genera} summarizes some learning-based methods for generating point clouds.
-Section \ref{Sec:Datasets} lists available 4D mmWave radar datasets for researchers' convenience.
-Section \ref{Sec:Percep} reviews 4D mmWave radar perception applications, categorized into 4D-radar-only methods and multi-modal methods.
-4D mmWave radar applications in localization and mapping are presented in Section \ref{Sec:SLAM} by the sort of odometry, relocalization, and simultaneous localization and mapping (SLAM).
+The remainder of this paper is organized as shown in Fig. \ref{Fig:Introduction}: Section \ref{Sec:Theory} introduces the foundational theory of 4D mmWave radars, including the signal processing workflow, methods for improving resolution and extrinsic calibration.
+Section \ref{Sec:Genera} summarizes some learning-based methods for radar data generation.
+Section \ref{Sec:Percep} reviews 4D mmWave radar perception applications, categorized into different input formats.
+4D mmWave radar applications in SLAM are presented in Section \ref{Sec:SLAM}.
+Moreover, Section \ref{Sec:Datasets} lists available 4D mmWave radar datasets for researchers' convenience.
 Section \ref{Sec:Future} discusses future trends of 4D mmWave radar in autonomous driving, and Section \ref{Sec:Conclu} draws the conclusion.